-Paralympic gold medallist Simon Patmore was also honoured at the awards, winning Para-performance of the Year, after he became the first Australian to win a Paralympic gold medal in Para-snowboard, and the first Australian man to win a medal at a Paralympic Summer and Winter Games.
+Paralympic gold medallist Simon Patmore was also honoured at the Awards, winning Para-performance of the Year after he became the first Australian to win a Paralympic gold medal in Para-snowboard and the first Australian man to win a medal at a Paralympic Summer and Winter Games, after previously winning bronze in Para-athletics.
 Patmore was the only Australian to win gold at the Paralympic or Olympic Games this year.

 Other Paralympians and Paralympic sport administrators were also recognised by the AIS during the awards ceremony.
-Anderson was nominated for the Leadership Award, Madison de Rozario was nominated for Female Athlete of the Year, while Fearnley was nominated for Male Athlete of the Year.
-Wheelchair tennis champion Dylan Alcott was shortlisted for ABC Sports Personality of the Year.
+Anderson was nominated for the Leadership Award, de Rozario was nominated for Female Athlete of the Year, Fearnley was nominated for Male Athlete of the Year, and Fearnley and wheelchair tennis champion Dylan Alcott were shortlisted for Sports Personality of the Year.

 By APC Media

 Photo with thanks to Michael Willson